kiegroup/dashboard-builder/README.md

 What is?
 ----------------

-The jBPM Dashboard Builder is a full featured web application which allows non-technical users to visually create business dashboards.
+The Dashboard Builder is a full featured web application which allows non-technical users to visually create business dashboards.
-Dashboard data can be extracted from from heterogeneous sources of information such as JDBC databases or regular text files.
+Dashboard data can be extracted from heterogeneous sources of information such as JDBC databases or regular text files.
 It also provides a generic process dashboard for the jBPM Human Task module.
 Such dashboard can display multiple key performance indicators regarding process instances, tasks and users.

 The application will also automatically install some ready-to-use sample dashboards, for demo and learning purposes.